 The session manager sends a "Shutdown Cancelled" message when the user cancelled the shutdown during an interaction (see section 5.5, "Interacting With the User").
 The client can now continue as if the shutdown had never happened.
-If the client has not called SmcSaveYourselfDone yet, it can either abort the save and then call SmcSaveYourselfDone with the success argument set to False, or it can continue with the save and then call SmcSaveYourselfDone with the success argument set to reflect the outcome of the save.
+If the client has not called SmcSaveYourselfDone yet, it can either abort the save and then call SmcSaveYourselfDone with the success argument set to False or it can continue with the save and then call SmcSaveYourselfDone with the success argument set to reflect the outcome of the save.

-5.2.
 Closing the Connection

-To close a connection with a session manager, use SmcCloseConnection.
+To close a connection with a session manager, use SmcCloseConnection count The number of reasons for closing the connection.

-''' SmcCloseStatus SmcCloseConnection(smc_conn, count, reason_msgs)
+SmcCloseStatus SmcCloseConnection(smc\conn, count, reason\msgs);

-SmcConn smc_conn;